Yanni: Music

 The Morning Call's John L. Moser wrote that "trends come and trends go," but that Yanni's music "seems to defy trends and ... feels like it's music for all time."
 Moser interviewed the composer, asking if he intentionally tries to create "something that's going to last forever as opposed to something that's just going to sell 1 million copies right away," Yanni replied that "There's no way you can create art to last forever ... so you can't have that in your mind."
 Instead, describing his creative process, Yanni explained that his knowledge of music and instruments and his experience in different cultures is a "primordial soup that comes together and it shows itself and it appears.
 And it's fluid.
 It's effortless."

 Yanni's popularity with the public and his success on public television have contrasted sharply with views of some critics.
 The more extreme criticisms include statements that Yanni's music is "aural wallpaper ... lacking in substance" or characterizing Yanni as a "no-talent poseur" whose music has little intellectual weight, while his fans' opinions have been paraphrased as calling Yanni a "highly original artist whose profound spirituality has created a unique kind of music."
 In this regard, one commentator wrote in 2019 that Yanni's songs are "hazy and undefinable" and "unstructured in the traditional way", paraphrasing Yanni's statement that listeners' responses depend on the degree to which they "invest themselves in the music", which has a "relentless focus on feeling rather than hooks".

 Yanni claims to have had perfect pitch since childhood.
-He continues to use the "musical shorthand" that he developed as a child rather than employ traditional musical notation, and hires someone to perform the tedious process of making conventional written charts for orchestra members.
+He continues to use the "musical shorthand" that he developed as a child rather than employ traditional musical notation, and hires someone to perform what he calls the "tedious process" of making conventional written charts for orchestra members.
 Even so, since music is an auditory domain, Yanni must train the musicians in what cannot be conveyed in that writing.